Ursego/JiGit/_______ReadMe_______.txt

 The confirmation dialog is displayed only if the CONFIRM_DELETING_BRANCHES constant is $true.

 If one of the branches is current (checked-out) in the repo, it cannot be deleted.
-The good news is that the command automatically switches to another branch to remove the stopper, so you don’t need to do anything.
+The good news is that the 'd' command automatically switches to another branch to remove the stopper, so you don’t need to do anything.

 ####### Folders for tickets' artefacts:

 Many developers manage tickets using dedicated folders where they place related files.
 Each such folder usually has a text file named after the ticket - for remarks, related SQLs, TODOs etc.
-In addition to creating the branches, the 'c' command creates a dedicated folder for each new ticket.
+In addition to creating the branches, the 'c' command creates a dedicated folder for each new ticket (if it doesn't exist yet).
 If you want to manage tickets with such folders, populate the TICKETS_FOLDER_PATH constant with yours (like "C:\DEV\Tickets").
 Otherwise leave it blank.

 For this functionality to work, two conditions must be met:
-1. Your tickets folder contains a template folder XXXXX.
+1. Your tickets folder must contain a template folder XXXXX.
-3. That folder contains a template file named XXXXX.txt.
+3. That folder must contain a template file named XXXXX.txt.

 For each new ticket, the XXXXX folder is cloned with whatever inside (so you can create any files or sub-folders within it).
 The cloned folder name is generated as the ticket's name (number) + title.

 You don't need to create the XXXXX folder and file!
-When the 'c' script is executed for the first time and doesn’t find them in your tickets folder, it creates them automatically.
+When the 'c' script is executed for the first time and doesn't find them in your tickets folder, it creates them automatically.
 For example, if the first run is "c 11111", you will get the following structure:

 ABC-11111 The ticket's title